mweagle/Sparta/docs_source/content/example_service/step1.md

 Next download the Sparta dependencies via:

 * `go get ./...`
-* `go get github.com/zcalusic/sysinfo`

  in the directory that you saved _main.go_.
 Once the packages are downloaded, first get a view of what's going on by the `describe` command (replacing `$S3_BUCKET` with an S3 bucket you own):

-{{% notice info %}}
-The [sysinfo](github.com/zcalusic/sysinfo) package is used at Lambda execution time only.
-However, it must be locally available in order to successfully cross compile your AWS Lambda binary.
-See the [GitHub issue](https://github.com/mweagle/Sparta/issues/101) for more information.
-{{% /notice %}}

 ```nohighlight
 $ go run main.go --level info describe --out ./graph.html --s3Bucket $S3_BUCKET